 2. Processing of Customer Personal Data

-2.1.1 Process Customer Personal Data in accordance with this Addendum (including, without limitation, Appendix A), Documentation and/or Customer’s documented instructions as set forth in the Agreement, or as otherwise required by applicable law to which Samsara is subject (the “Customer Instructions”).
-If Samsara is required by applicable Union and Member State law to Process Customer Personal Data other than in accordance with the Customer Instructions, Samsara will to the extent permitted by applicable Union and Member State law inform the Customer of that legal requirement before such Processing, unless that law prohibits such information on important grounds of public interest.
+2.1.1.
+Process Customer Personal Data in accordance with this Addendum (including, without limitation, Appendix A), Documentation and/or Customer’s documented instructions as set forth in the Agreement, or as otherwise required by applicable law to which Samsara is subject (the “Customer Instructions”).
+If Samsara is required by applicable UK, European Union and/or Member State law to Process Customer Personal Data other than in accordance with the Customer Instructions, Samsara will to the extent permitted by applicable UK, European Union and/or Member State law inform the Customer of that legal requirement before such Processing, unless that law prohibits such information on important grounds of public interest.

 3. Samsara Personnel

 3.1.
 Samsara will hold Customer Personal Data in confidence pursuant to the confidentiality provisions of the Agreement and will require Samsara personnel granted access to Customer Personal Data to protect all Customer Personal Data accordingly.
 Any person entitled to Process Customer Personal Data on behalf of Customer has undertaken a commitment to secrecy or is subject to an appropriate statutory obligation to secrecy.
 All such secrecy obligations shall survive the termination or expiration of such Processing.

 4.1.
 Samsara will implement appropriate technical and organizational measures designed to safeguard Customer Personal Data and to ensure the adequate protection of Customer Personal Data, which measures shall fulfil the requirements of the GDPR and specifically its Article 32 GDPR.
 Samsara shall at least implement measures contained in the attached Security Description herein at Appendix B. Samsara may modify such measures from time to time, provided that such modifications will not materially reduce the overall level of protection for Customer Personal Data.